VCPirateCode/VCPirateCode/README.md

 @VCPirateCode

-+ Currently an Instructional Designer at Ventura College
++ Currently an Instructional Technologist Designer at Ventura College
-+ Looking for part-time work in computer programming
 + Learning GitHub for California Community College Goals and Objectives
-+ will work for Jazz Music

 Contact:
 <pre>